SpykerNZ/one-pace-for-plex/README.md

                 └───rename.exe
 ```

-2. Open executable to run
+2. Open executable to run.

 2. Your files will be renamed automagically!